sitedyno/phergie-sitedyno/README.md

 ## Warning

-For example use only.
-This is a modified version of what powers the Phergie instance running on the Freenode IRC network.
+This is a fork of https://github.com/phergie/phergie-freenode for my personal use.
+You are advised to reference the original repository since it is maintained by the Phergie Team.

 ## Installation